 Communicating Entity: oneM2M entity (usually an AE) that communicates with the IPE for the purpose of sending/receiving data from the Interworked Device

-Device Information Model: Information Model of the native protocol (e.g. ZigBee) for the physical device (see [1])
+Device Information Model: Information Model of the native protocol (e.g. ZigBee) for the physical device

-Interworked Device: non-oneM2M device (NoDN) for which communication with oneM2M entities can be achieved via an Interworking Proxy Application Entity (IPE) (see [3])
+Interworked Device: non-oneM2M device (NoDN) for which communication with oneM2M entities can be achieved via an Interworking Proxy Application Entity (IPE)

 Interworking Proxy Application Entity: specialized AE that facititates interworking between Non-oneM2M Nodes (NoDN) and the oneM2M System.

 NOTE: An IPE maps data of the NoDN into oneM2M resources (Interworked Devices).
-It invokes operations in the NoDN when the related oneM2M resources are modified and modifies oneM2M resources based on the output of NoDN operations (see [1])
+It invokes operations in the NoDN when the related oneM2M resources are modified and modifies oneM2M resources based on the output of NoDN operations

-Proxied Device: virtual Device (i.e. a set of oneM2M resources together with an IPE) that represents the Interworked Device in the oneM2M System (see [3])
+Proxied Device: virtual device (i.e. a set of oneM2M resources together with an IPE) that represents the Interworked Device in the oneM2M System

-Ontology based Interworking: Ontology based Interworking allows interworking with many types of non- oneM2M Area Networks and Devices that are described in the form of a oneM2M compliant ontology which is derived from the oneM2M Base Ontology (see [3])
+Ontology-based Interworking: Ontology-based Interworking allows interworking with many types of Area Network containing non-oneM2M devices that are described in the form of a oneM2M compliant ontology which is derived from the oneM2M Base Ontology